ANGLE RNLI lifeboat crew responded to five emergencies in one week, including missing persons and assisting distressed vessels.

+Alongside the Dale and Broadhaven Coastguard Rescue Teams and Coastguard Rescue Helicopter R387 they assisted the police with a search for a missing person in the Milford Haven area.
 The lifeboat and Y boat conducted through searches of the shoreline between Hakin and Hazelbeach.
 Whilst off Wear Spit, the crew were informed that the casualty had been located within Castle Pill.

+Just hours later, the crew were paged to assist the police with another search for a missing person in the Milford Haven area.
 The lifeboat and Y boat conducted thorough searches of the shoreline between Gelliswick and Neyland before being stood down when the casualty was located safe and well by the police.
-The lifeboat was back alongside and ready for further service by 1.50am.

-At 4.21am on Saturday morning, for the third time in just over 24 hours and just two hours after returning from the previous shout the crew were paged alongside Dale and St Govan’s Coastguard Rescue Team to assist the police with a search for a missing person in the Milford Haven area.
+On the Saturday morning, for the third time in just over 24 hours and just two hours after returning from the previous shout the crew were paged alongside Dale and St Govan’s Coastguard Rescue Team to assist the police with a search for a missing person in the Milford Haven area.

 The lifeboat and Y boat conducted intensive searches of the shoreline from Gelliswick to Neyland, before being stood down at 9.15am.
 The missing person was later located safe and well inland by the police.